 Spanish MA Degree

 TimelineWhen you enter the MA program, the first person to contact is the Graduate advisor for Spanish.
 The Graduate advisor will discuss your interests, previous experience, the various options and specializations available to you, requirements, deadlines, and scholarship opportunities.
-Also, you will be advised concerning your program of studies.
-In addition to this introduction to the program, the Graduate advisor for Spanish monitors your progress and in consultation with the Chair of your Supervisory Committee, keeps you informed about deadlines in order to file your Memorandum of Courses with the Office of Graduate Studies
+Beginning in the second semester, as you proceed with your coursework, the faculty member you choose as Chair of your committee becomes your primary advisor with regard to the content and completion of your program, which includes coursework, comprehensive exams, and with Option I, your thesis.
+At the end of your second semester, you also constitute your MA Supervisory Committee and file your Memorandum of Courses with the Office of Graduate Studies

 The MA degree culminates in a set of three written comprehensive exams during their last semester.
 The exams will cover an area of their choice in each of the following fields: Spain, Latin America, and Linguistics.